 Hold a garage sale

 You’ve heard that someone’s trash is another’s treasure.
 Chances are you have clothes, electronics and other household items lying around the house that haven’t been touched in a year or more.
 Turn them into cash for travel.
 A good old fashioned garage sale is an easy way to put all you want to sell on display.
 If you have just a few things and don’t want the hassle of spending a whole day or two sitting in the garage, opt for classifieds listings sites like Craigslist or eBay.
 You can also consign and sell clothing, toys, and furniture at local re sellers for quick cash.
 Just remember to put the cash in your new travel savings account to save for your vacation!

 When you work full time the last thing you want to think about is more work.
 But if you have a special talent or ability that can earn you extra cash when you are off the clock, it can be a great way to save for travel.
 Sewing projects, IT skills, baking, and woodworking are just a few skills that can earn you extra money.
 If you don’t think you have talents to share, try selling your time.
 Pet sitting, house sitting and babysitting are great for adults and kids to save for your vacation.

 Rent your home

 Do you live near popular tourists spots like the US Bank Stadium or Mall of America?
 Renting out a room in your home via a hospitality service like AirBnb or VBRO can bring in extra money all year long.
 Make sure you are the type of person that enjoys meeting new people and creating a comfortable and welcoming environment for guests.
 Vacation rentals give you the flexibility to determine when you want to rent your room or house to others so you aren’t always hosting guests.
-Aim for peak rental periods like the upcoming Super Bowl in the Twin Cities!
+Aim for peak rental periods during holidays, special events and sports tournaments.

 Get out of the Gym